Healthy Brownies

 • Chocolate chips– Optional, but I love folding through some vegan chocolate chips or sugar free chocolate chips

 • Frosting– Optional, but I love a thick layer of frosting.
-Try some healthy frosting or 2 ingredient frosting
+Try some healthy frosting or my 2 ingredient dairy free frosting

 How to make healthy brownies